 Swansea University offers a significant number of instrumental and choral scholarships to talented undergraduates.
 These are available to students studying any subject.

 Working with Professionals: Inspiring excellence

 We strive to give our student musicians the opportunity to work with talented professionals:

-- In 2016/17, the student orchestra has been working with the Welsh Sinfonia, leading to a joint performance in the Great Hall, where students and professionals play alongside one another.
+- In 2016/17, the student orchestra worked with the Welsh Sinfonia, leading to a joint performance in the Great Hall, where students and professionals play alongside one another.
 This partnership will be repeated in 2017/18

 Facilities and Professional Performers